IceCode18/CS401-web-app-practice/README.md

 # CS 401: Full-Stack Web Application Development
 The goal of this project is to develop a full-stack web application using a model-view-controller (MVC) framework using Ruby on Rails.
 The project includes a server, database, HTML, CSS, JavaScript, and front-end libraries and technologies.
 In addition, the project incorporates web services, both as a web service provider and by incorporating other web services.
-It also uses cloud services and serverless APIs.
+It also uses serverless APIs and cloud services such AWS Cloud9, AWS Lambda, and AWS DynamoDB.

 <h3>Learning Outcomes</h3>
 The primary learning goals of this project are to: